 Individuals recognised as refugees are granted a 3-year residence permit (“ADET”), which can be renewed after a decision of the Head of the Regional Asylum Office.
-However, following the entry into force of the IPA (January 2020), beneficiaries of subsidiary protection no longer have the right to receive a 3-year permit.
+However, following the entry into force of the IPA, beneficiaries of subsidiary protection no longer have the right to receive a 3-year permit.
 They obtain a 1-year residence permit, renewable for a period of 2 years.

-It is noted that the special ID decision (“Απόφαση ΑΔΕΤ”) is not always notified upon the granting of status, in which case beneficiaries have to book an appointment with the RAO to obtain the said decision.
 Residence permits are usually delivered at least 4-5 months after the communication of the positive decision granting international protection and the submission of the special ID decision and photos to the Aliens Police Directorate (“Διεύθυνση Αλλοδαπών”) or the competent passport office by the beneficiaries.
-Until the issuance of the residence permits, applicants hold the asylum seeker card, stamped with the mention “Pending Residence Permit”.
+Until the issuance of the residence permits, applicants hold the asylum seeker card and are considered asylum seekers by ERGANI (ΕΡΓΑΝΗ) the Information System of the Ministry of Employment.
+In practice this means that they face the same legal restrictions to access the labour market as asylum seekers even though they are beneficiaries of international protection not being able to be self-employed.

-In 2020, according to the practice followed by certain RAOs, such as the RAO of Lesvos, the issuance of the special ID Decision (Απόφαση ΑΔΕΤ) was subject to requirements, which were not laid down by the IPA, such as an employment contract with duration of at least 6 months and a tax declaration of the previous financial year.
+In 2021, according to the practice followed by certain RAOs, such as the RAO of Lesvos, the issuance of the special ID Decision (Απόφαση ΑΔΕΤ) was subject to requirements, which were not laid down by the IPA, such as an employment contract with a duration of at least 6 months and a tax declaration from the previous financial year and lease agreement.

 Moreover, many persons, who travelled to the Attica region, after being granted international protection on the Eastern Aegean Islands, did not have access to the RAOs, unless they submitted a proof of their new address in Attica.
 That was in many cases impossible given that many persons were homeless or did not have a permanent accommodation.
 Thus, they could not proceed with the issuance of the “ADET decision” on the ground that “the RAO was not competent”.